Fault Attacks on ML-based Quantum Control and Error Correction: Experimental Results

 Beyond untargeted degradation, we examined how the best faulting configurations can bias outputs toward attacker-chosen targets (e.g., forcing specific $5$-bit strings).
 The results are shown in Figures~\ref{fig:18_no_fault} to~\ref{fig:18_configuration_1_output}.

-In the figures we show the results of applying top faulting configuration from each layer onto a randomly selected input from the data set.
-The randomly selected input corresponds to IQ data for readout that should be the binary $10010$, this corresponds to integer value $18$.
-Due to known issue with the device tested by HERQULES to collect the data, the bit $1$ has high level of noise, thus even with no fault attack, shown in Figure~\ref{fig:18_no_fault} the ML algorithm outputs $18$ with high probability, but also outputs $16$ quite often since bit $1$ is noisy and readout generates $10000$ instead of $10010$.
+In the figures we apply the top faulting configuration from each layer onto a randomly selected input from the data set, IQ data whose ground-truth readout is binary $10010$ (integer $18$).
+Due to a known issue with the device used by HERQULES to collect the data, bit~$1$ is noisy, so even with no fault attack the ML algorithm outputs $18$ with high probability but also frequently outputs $16$ (Figure~\ref{fig:18_no_fault}).
+Under the {\em Layer 1: Dense 1} fault, output $0$ (binary $00000$) rises from $0.16\%$ at baseline to about $4\%$ (Figure~\ref{fig:18_configuration_1_dense_1}), and under the {\em Layer 2: ReLU 1} fault output $1$ (binary $00001$) appears about $14\%$ of the time (Figure~\ref{fig:18_configuration_1_relu_1}).
+The correct output $18$ drops from about $74\%$ at baseline to $67\%$ and $63\%$ under the Layer~1 and Layer~2 faults respectively, while remaining around $73\%$ under faults at Layers~3, 4, and 5 (consistent with the prior observation that early layers are most susceptible).

-Most interestingly, we observe that by applying this fault to {\em Layer 2: ReLU 1} layer, we can generate output $1$ or binary $00001$ almost $20$\% of time when fault attack is applied.
-We also observe that the correct output $18$ is reduced from about $75$\% to about $60$\% when attacking layers 1 and 2.
-Meanwhile, the reduction is much less when attacking layers 3, 4, and 5.
-This is consistent with the prior observation that the faults are most successful on early layers.

-Our results demonstrate that it is much more difficult to achieve {\em targeted} steering: biasing corrected outputs toward attacker-chosen bitstrings (specific 5-bit classes), enabling adversarial manipulation of the results of the computation that are received by the users.
-While prior work demonstrated in other types of ML algorithms the feasibility of such adversarially steering~\cite{breier2018faultdnn}, the impact on HERQULES is much less when selecting random input.
-Note that if attacker knows the input, he or she can perform extended testing to find faulting parameters that affect just that input and realize the targeted steering.
-This is left as future work.
+Our results demonstrate that {\em targeted} steering (biasing corrected outputs toward attacker-chosen bitstrings) is harder to achieve than untargeted degradation.
+Prior work has demonstrated adversarial steering on other ML architectures~\cite{breier2018faultdnn}, but the same fault parameters do not produce equally strong steering on HERQULES when applied to randomly selected inputs.
+If the attacker knows the input, extended parameter search targeted at that single input could in principle realize targeted steering; we leave this to future work.